 The basis and prerequisite for these efficiency gains is systematic energy management in our production and service processes.
 Group companies with relevant energy consumption must therefore additionally align their energy management with the requirements of the ambitious ISO 50001 standard, again by fiscal 2019/2020.
 Of the more than 50 companies concerned, a quarter already met these requirements in the reporting year.
 Related to annual energy consumption, ISO 50001 is roughly 90 percent implemented.

 To support the continuous improvement process, regular efficiency and benchmark analyses are carried out.
 For example plant inspections are performed to identify optimization potential and develop solutions.
 By learning from each other we can ensure that these findings are quickly used at other sites.
 For this reason, regular expert workshops are held to promote knowledge sharing, for example at annual Energy Efficiency Days.

 Energy consumption levels and breakdown

 The biggest individual consumer of energy at thyssenkrupp is steel production.
 Most of this energy comes in the form of coal and coke, used as reducing agents in chemical-physical reaction processes to transform iron ore into pig iron.
-In accordance with IFRS, the figures for the 2013/2014 fiscal year include a 50 percent share of Hüttenwerke Krupp Mannesmann’s consumption, which significantly inflates overall consumption.

 The integrated iron and steel mills of the Group are organized as an “energy network” to optimize the use of energy across the different plant units.
 For example, byproduct gases, waste heat, and steam generated in the production processes are recovered and reused in the plant.
 The energy network is continuously optimized in connection with our efficiency programs.